-Don't Nag Your Husband During Lock Down, Malaysia's Government Advises Women
+Don't Nag Your Husband During Lockdown, Malaysia's Government Advises Women

-Malaysia has the largest number of COVID-19 cases in Southeast Asia, with more than 2,900 and counting.
-This week Malaysia's government also had a serious public relations issue after an ill-conceived plan went online.
+Malaysia has the largest number of COVID-19 cases in Southeast Asia with more than 2,900 and counting.
+This week, Malaysia's government also had a serious public relations issue after an ill-conceived plan went online.

 Malaysia's Ministry for Women, Family and Community Development issued a series of online posters on Facebook and Instagram with the hashtag #WomenPreventCOVID19.
-It advised the nation's women to help with the country's partial lock down by not nagging their husbands.
+It advised the nation's women to help with the country's partial lockdown by not nagging their husbands.

 The ministry also advised women to refrain from being "sarcastic" if they asked for help with household chores.
 And it urged women working from home to dress up and wear makeup.

-"(It) is extremely condescending both to women and men," Nisha Sabanayagam, a manager at the advocacy group All Women's Action Society told Reuters.
+"(It) is extremely condescending both to women and men," Nisha Sabanayagam, a manager at the advocacy group All Women's Action Society, told Reuters.
 "These posters promote the concept of gender inequality and perpetuate the concept of patriarchy."

 The posters drew swift ridicule online.

-"How did we go from preventing baby dumping, fighting domestic violence to some variant of the Obedient Wives Club?" wrote #yinshaoloong.
+"How did we go from preventing baby dumping, fighting domestic violence to some variant of the Obedient Wives Club?" wrote @yinshaoloong.

 How did we go from preventing baby dumping, fighting domestic violence to some sad variant of the Obedient Wives Club? https://t.co/1SrVYp0e5d— Yin Shao Loong (@yinshaoloong) March 31, 2020

 "Avoid wearing home clothes.
 Dress up as usual, put on make-up and dress neatly.
 OMG!
-This is what Rina, our Minister of Women, Family & Community Development thinks is important during the #COVID19 lockdown?" tweeted #honeyean.
+This is what Rina, our Minister of Women, Family & Community Development thinks is important during the #COVID19 lockdown?" tweeted @honeyean.

 Avoid wearing home clothes.
 Dress up as usual, put on make-up and dress neatly.
 OMG!
 This is what Rina, our Minister of Women, Family & Community Development thinks is important during the #COVID19 lockdown?
 No tips on how to deal with #DomesticViolence?
 Just state DV is a crime. pic.twitter.com/FfswtPBIPH— Honey Tan (@honeyean) March 31, 2020